CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M03_Unit 5 Provision an ExpressRoute circuit.md

 In this exercise, you will create an ExpressRoute circuit using the Azure portal and the Azure Resource Manager deployment model.

+>**Note**: An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Provision%20an%20ExpressRoute%20circuit)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 #### Estimated time: 15 minutes

 ![Diagram ExpressRoute circuit layout for exercise](../media/environment-diagram.png)